-(9:32) R. Lee Soon We will skip over the responsibilities of the Officers Ethnic & Cultural Diversity Committee Procedures: To ensure continuity of the Ethnic & Cultural Diversity Committee, the following procedures are set as follows: Membership: Interested persons will contact the Office of Youth Services and participate in an interview with Ethnic & Cultural Diversity Committee Chair and/or Office of Youth Service support staff.
+(9:32) R. Lee Soon We will skip over the responsibilities of the Officers a Ethnic 9 Cultural Diversity Committee Dresedures: To ensure Ethnic & Cultural Diversity Committee Procedures: To ensure continuity of the Ethnic & Cultural Diversity Committee, the following procedures are set as follows: procedures are see as rollows.
+Membership: Interested persons will contact the Office of Youth Services and participate in an interview with Ethnic & Cultural Diversity Committee Chair and/or Office of Youth Service support staff.
 Interview is focused on the persons availability to participate, persons interests, and ensuring there is understanding about the committee and its purpose.
 Individuals will attend an Ethnic & Cultural Diversity Committee meeting at the conclusion of which a vote will be held to confirm/ratify their membership.
-Decision Method: A simple majority of the total Ethnic & Cultural Diversity Committee membership shall constitute a quorum.
+O An Ethnic & Cultural Diversity Committee member will meet o An Ethnic & Cultural Diversity Committee member will meet prior to a new member's first coalition meeting to review the charter, meeting dynamics and answer questions the new member may have.
+An Ethnic & Cultural Diversity Committee member will meet with a new member following his/her first meeting to debrief and answer questions. ➤ The interview is a conversation of what is involved in the work of the committee Decision Method: A simple majority of the total Ethnic & Cultural Discosits Constitute and the last total total and the same and Diversity Committee membership shall constitute a quorum.
 The Ethnic & Cultural Diversity Committee shall act only by the majority of its present members when quorum is established.
-Participation may occur via video or teleconference in accordance with the Sunshine
+Participation may occur via video or teleconference in accordance with the Sunshine occur via video or telecomercine in accordance with the sunstime